 More shoppers, early sunsets, distractions and crooks can make parking lots risky places to be during the holiday season.
-AAA Texas is warning consumers about the increased hazards in parking lots and reminding shoppers to prevent locking themselves out of vehicles or locking car keys inside vehicles.
+AAA Texas is warning consumers about the increased hazards in parking lots and reminding shoppers to prevent locking themselves out of vehicles or becoming a theft victim.

-“Stay focused, pay attention and be aware of all the hazards crowded parking lots this holiday season,” said Daniel Armbruster, AAA Texas Corporate Spokesperson.
-“A moment of distraction or poor judgement by shoppers in a rush can lead to unfortunate situations during what should be a festive time of year.”
+“Stay focused, pay attention and be aware of all the hazards in crowded parking lots this holiday season,” said AAA Texas spokesperson Daniel Armbruster.
+“A moment of distraction or poor judgment by shoppers in a rush can lead to unfortunate situations during what should be a festive time of year.”

-Twenty percent of all collisions occur in parking lots and often lead to expensive insurance claims for vehicle damage or worse—injuries if you strike a pedestrian.
-Distractions lead to most crashes— passengers, phones, the radio, or simply having tunnel vision looking for a parking spot—all contribute to the high crash rate in parking lots.
-AAA data shows that two of the days with the highest number of auto claims occur during this time of year—the day before Thanksgiving and the Friday before Christmas.
+Twenty percent of all collisions occur in parking lots and often lead to expensive insurance claims for vehicle damage or tragic injuries if you strike a pedestrian.
+Distractions lead to most crashes and include passengers, phones, the radio, or simply having tunnel vision looking for a parking spot.
+AAA Texas insurance data shows that the period between Thanksgiving and Christmas is the time of year with the highest number of auto insurance claims, meaning the highest number of crashes occur during that period.

-To avoid a parking lot collision, AAA Texas recommends drivers:
+To avoid a parking lot collision, the AAA Texas recommends drivers:

 - Be aware of the hazards around you in a parking lot, including pedestrians and moving vehicles

-- Don’t Drive ‘Intexticated’.
-While searching for a parking spot, don’t make phone calls, read or send texts and emails, use social media or take photos or videos
+- Don’t Drive Intexticated.
+While searching for a parking spot, don’t make or take phone calls, read or send texts and emails, use social media or take photos or videos

 - Drive slowly and obey all traffic and directional signs

 - Avoid shortcuts such as cutting across parking lanes and rows of parking spots